inttter/iinter.me/content/better-links-markdown.md

 date: "April 20, 2024"
 lastUpdated: "03/06/24 23:08"
 author: "Inter"
-description: Link definitions help simplify the repeated use of specific links in Markdown files.
+description: How link definitions help you to make better links in Markdown files.
 ---

 Normally, when we use hyperlinks in Markdown, it looks like this: